w88d/BankingWeb-final-SDA/README.md

 ##  By
 - Wedad Alotaibi

- We hope you enjoy using the SDA Bank!
+ We hope you enjoy using the SDA Bank!♥️